Academic Catalog

 ART 24000 Intermediate Painting (LA)

 This course explores contemporary approaches to painting.
 Students build on traditional painting techniques while breaking “rules” of representation.
 Students study the historical and conceptual contexts of painting while developing an intermediate skill set in painting.
-May be repeated once for a total of Prerequisites: Any ART 14xxx.
+Prerequisites: Any ART 14xxx.
 (F,S,Y)

 4 Credits